danboyle8637/fww/src/content/WhatWeDo/Reason3End.md

 id: reason3_end
 ---

-The best trainers build a relationship and we strive to build that through Fit Women’s Weekly.
+**The best trainers build a relationship and that's what we do with our members**.

 So go checkout our programs and get started for **FREE** with one of the 7 Day Reset programs!